NEW ARRIVAL Taste coffees that feel like Christmas. Perfect for espresso and filter.

 The aim of the washing process is to remove the pulp before drying.
 This greatly reduces the likelihood of something going wrong during the drying process, so the coffee is likely to be of a higher quality.

 However, this particular process is much more costly than the others.
 After harvesting, the coffee is dumped into large pools of water.
-The unripe coffee cherries, together with various impurities, float to the surface and evaporate.
-The outer skin and most of the flesh is then removed using a machine called a ‘depulper’.
-The coffee is then transferred to a tank of water where the residual pulp is removed by fermentation.
+The unripe coffee cherries, along with various impurities, float to the surface and are evaporated.
+The outer skin and most of the pulp is then removed using a machine called a ‘depulper’.
+The coffee is then transferred to a tank of water where the remaining pulp is removed by fermentation.

 The pulp contains a lot of pectin and is tightly bound to the grain.
 Fermentation, however, sufficiently breaks down the remaining pulp.
-Producers use varying amounts of water during fermentation and there are some environmental concerns about this method, partly due to the eventual amount of waste water that may be toxic, but conscious producers filter this water before releasing it into the wild.
+Producers use varying amounts of water during fermentation and there are some environmental concerns about this method, partly due to the eventual amount of waste water which can be toxic, but conscientious producers filter this water before releasing it into the wild.

 The length of fermentation depends on several factors including altitude and ambient temperature.
-The warmer it is, the faster the process will go.
-Too long fermentation can negatively affect the final taste of the coffee.
+The warmer it is, the faster the process will proceed.
+Too long a fermentation can adversely affect the final taste of the coffee.
 There are many different methods to check when it is appropriate to stop the fermentation process.
 One way is that the producer puts a wooden stick in the tank and if it stands up, supported by slightly gelatinous water full of pectin, the process is complete.

 Many producers of high-quality coffee choose the wet process in an effort to reduce the number of defects in the processing of coffee.
 However, this process also has a major impact on the quality of your cup of coffee.
 Compared to other processes, wet-processed ones have a higher level of acidity and are more complex in flavor, resulting in a much cleaner taste.
 Purity is a term used in coffee to indicate the absence of negative flavours such as bitterness and astringency.